First Trimester Yoga – Benefits and Poses to Try

 1. Sun Salutations With Jump-Backs

 Sun salutation is a complete exercise in itself and can drain you.
-Due to the physical demands of the body and energy required by the growing fetus, it’s important that you take rest and avoid anything that exhausts you.
+Due to the body’s physical demands and energy required by the growing fetus, it’s essential that you rest and avoid anything that exhausts you.

 2. Locust Pose

-This yoga pose can pressure on your belly, which can be bad for the baby and pregnancy.
+This yoga pose can pressure your belly, which can harm the baby and pregnancy.

 3. Boat Pose

-Practising boat pose during pregnancy can strain the abdominal muscles and stress the belly.
+Practising boat poses during pregnancy can strain the abdominal muscles and stress the belly.

 4. Plough Pose

-Plough pose can put pressure on your core, which can affect your health and baby’s health negatively.
+The plough pose can pressure your core, negatively affecting your health and the baby’s health.

 Yoga Tips to Keep in Mind During the First Trimester